Benny Benack III: Career

-Benny Benack III is primarily known for his work in Jazz and Cabaret.
-He has performed with jazz artists Ulysses Owens Jr., Christian McBride, Aaron Johnson, Ann Hampton-Calloway and Joey DeFrancesco.
+Benny Benack III is primarily known for his work in jazz and cabaret.
+He has performed with jazz artists Ulysses Owens Jr., Christian McBride, Ann Hampton-Calloway and Joey DeFrancesco.
 Outside of jazz he has performed with Josh Groban, Diplo, Major Lazer, Ben Folds and Isaac Mizrahi.

 Benack has appeared as a featured soloist and performer with Post Modern Jukebox.
 He is regularly featured with Charlie Rosen & The 8-Bit Big Band.

 He was voted the #2 Male Jazz Vocalist "Rising Star" in the August 2023 issue of "Downbeat Magazine".
 He also appeared in the Trumpet 'Rising Star' category in the same issue of DownBeat Magazine.”
 He has a weekly residency hosting the Jam Session at Smalls Jazz Club in NYC when he isn't on tour, and has made frequent appearances on Emmet Cohen's "Emmet's Place" livestream, which gained significant popularity during the Covid-19 pandemic in 2020.

 He released his third studio album, "Third Time's the Charm" in June 2023, which debuted at #33 on the Jazz Week radio charts the subsequent month.
 The album features notable Jazz stars such as Peter Bernstein, Emmet Cohen, Bria Skonberg, Chad LB and more.